MoneySavingExpert.com homepage

 A gift must be a genuine, unconditional gift that you will not gain from.
 It's something given to someone without any reservation: no nods, winks or mutual backscratching.

-So while gifts can be a valid way to reduce your Inheritance Tax bill, if any are given conditionally (barring a wedding gift), with the intention of receiving something in return, they could still be liable for IHT.
+So while gifts can be a valid way to reduce your IHT bill, if given conditionally (barring a wedding gift), with the intention of getting something in return, gifts may still be liable for IHT.

-The biggest asset most people have is their home, yet trying to give this to your children won't work if you continue to live in it (unless you pay market rent to them for it).
+For example, the biggest asset most people have is their home.
+Yet giving it to your children won't work if you continue to live in it (unless you pay market rent to them for it).

 See Gov.uk for more information on what exactly constitutes a gift.

-Annual tax-free gifts are separate to seven-year Inheritance Tax rule gifts – that means annual gifting is in addition to any gifting you do that's subject to the seven-year rule.
+Gifts that are part of your annual allowance are separate to gifts subject to the seven-year rule.
+In other words, annual gifting is in addition to any gifting you do that's subject to the seven-year rule.

-Full information about your annual gift allowance be found on Gov.uk, but in brief here are your yearly allowances:
+Full info about your annual gift allowance is on Gov.uk, but in brief here's how it works:

-The first £3,000 you give away each tax year does not form part of your estate.
+The first £3,000 you give away each tax year is not subject to IHT.

 If you don't use your full annual exemption in any given year, the remainder can be carried forward to the next tax year (but no further).
 For example, if you didn't use any of your annual exemption in 2025-26, you could carry over that tax year's allowance and give away a total of £6,000 tax-free in 2026-27 (so £3,000 from 2025-26 and £3,000 from 2026-27).